Introduction

 Common Mistakes or Misunderstandings

 One common misconception about the Symphonie fantastique is that it is simply a "mad" or "chaotic" work.
 While it is emotionally intense, every detail is carefully composed and serves the narrative.
-Another misunderstanding is that the symphony is purely autobiographical.
+On top of that, another misunderstanding is that the symphony is purely autobiographical.
 While it is inspired by Berlioz's life, it is also a work of fiction and imagination, blending personal experience with universal themes of love, obsession, and the supernatural.

 FAQs